0

 The church is open to visitors all year, not just at the times of services.
 The great Marcussen organ is regularly used for concerts.

-Text imported from Wikipedia article "Grundtvig's Church" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Grundtvig''s Church" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants